 It sounds made up but it’s completely true.
 New Zealand, which everyone previously assumed to be an island on its own, appears to be the highest point of a unique continental plate, separate to all the countries around it.
 This continent, named Zealandia on February 9th, lies 94% below the surface of the ocean but really is there, making its disocverer, Maria Seton, the first person to discover a continent in over three centuries.

 Mental Illness is Normal

 A study conducted by J.D.
 Schaeffer in the newly continented New Zealand found that between the ages of 11 and 38 only 17% of people experience no mental health problems.
 Everyone else experiences at least one bout of depression or anxiety and 41% experience it for more than a year.
-It turns out that being mentally ill at some point during one’s life puts you in the majority.
+It turns out that being mentally ill puts you in the majority.
 Perhaps this might not seem like an uplifting news story, but I think it’s encouraging.
-If you suffer from mental illness yourself or know somebody who does, don’t feel ashamed about it or stigmatised.
-We can now say categorically that it’s a standard part of being human,
+If you suffer from mental illness or know somebody who does, don’t feel ashamed or stigmatised.
+We can now say categorically that it’s a standard part of being human.

 Goldilocks and the seven planets